 Ted believes in providing one-on-one personalized service for each client.

-Call or contact The Polasek Law Firm today to set up a free consultation with Ted and learn how he can help with your patent infringement case.
+Polasek Law Firm is ready to help with your patent infringement case.